electronic-structure/SIRIUS/README.md

 Language interop with Fortran and Python can be enabled with `+fortran` and `+python` respectively.

-Check out `spack info sirius` for the full list of support variants.
+See `spack info sirius` for the full list of support variants.

 ### Developing and debugging SIRIUS